-The All-American Soap Box Derby began internationally in 1933 and has a long history in Hazard, KY, starting back in the 1930’s when boys used scrap materials to design and build unique cars to race downhill.
-The early Soap Box Derby died out in Hazard in the 1950’s before the Kiwanis Club of Hazard and Perry County revived it as an annual service project in 2000.
+List Of Races2018 Local Race (1)04/28/2018Regional RacesNational Races The All-American Soap Box Derby began internationally in 1933 and has enjoyed a long history in Hazard, KY.
+When it was first started area boys used scrap materials to design and build unique cars to race downhill.
+This first installment of the Hazard Soap Box Derby died out in Hazard in the 1950s.
+In 1999 the Kiwanis Club of Hazard revived it as an annual service project.
+In 2009 the Hazard race was renamed the Bud Combs Memorial Soap Box Derby, sponsored by the Hazard Kiwanis Club, to honor one of our most beloved and hard working volunteers.
 There are three types of cars in modern Derby racing: stock, super stock and masters division.
-Today cars are built from kits, so all appear the same structurally, and with the driver must meet a specified maximum weight.
-Racers can personalize their cars: stock cars are decorated with decals and shells come in different colors; super stock cars can be painted in custom designs or purchase colored shells; the masters division (not run at the Hazard race) also sport custom designs.
-In the Hazard race, Stock cars are driven by ages 8-13 and Super Stock is 11-18 and can include younger racers who have won the stock division.
-Winners of each class advance to the International Soap Box Derby at Akron OH.
+Today cars are built from kits, so all cars will have the same structurally build.
+The driver and car combined must not exceed a specified maximum weight, as determined by the international Soap Box Derby organization.
+Racers can personalize their cars to show their personality.
+Stock cars can be decorated with decals and shells come in different colors.
+Super stock cars can be painted in custom designs or decals on purchased colored shells.
+The masters division is not run in Hazard, at this time, but these cars also sport custom designs.
+In the Hazard race, Stock cars are driven by racers who are 8-13 and Super Stock racers are 10-18 .
+Super stock racers may be younger than 10 if they have won the stock division.
+Winners of each class advance to the International Soap Box Derby held in Akron, OH each July.
 INTERNATIONAL SOAP BOX DERBY Mission Statement The Soap Box Derby® is an international nonprofit organization whose mission is to build knowledge and character, and to create meaningful experiences through collaboration and fair and honest competition.
 Core Vaules and Drivers • Youth Education and Leadership Development• Family Engagement and Enrichment• Honesty, Integrity and Perseverance• Innovation and Entrepreneurship• Teamwork and Collaboration• Mentoring• Volunteerism• Commitment to Community The Derby is the official sanctioning body of Soap Box Derby racing and has exclusive licensing partnerships with more than 100 racing districts throughout world.
 These racing districts conduct sanctioned Soap Box Derby races throughout the year and qualify champs for the annual FirstEnergy All-American Soap Box Derby® World Championship race at the world famous Derby Downs Track in Akron, Ohio.
 The Derby's Education Program is a fast-growing component of the organization and includes a STEM-Based Curriculum, the Gravity Racing Challenge® STEM Team Competition and a Mini Soap Box Derby program.
 The Derby also operates the world famous Derby Downs Track in Akron, Ohio where events are held throughout the racing season.
 The Board of Directors oversees the operation of the Derby, and the day-to-day activities are handled by the Headquarters staff in Akron.